RinaYuWorkStation/iOS-hustleEveryDay/readme.md

 level of IMPORTANCE (or combination of two), based on your setting. you mark how much the task is important to you by clinking on the hearts to give it a score.
 Google Maps SDK is also implemented to mark current and task location, and can link to the google map app.

 Enjoy the app that makes everything clear for you!
-Just download the zip file
+Just download the zip file MUST OPEN WITH the xcworkspace file instead of the xcodeproj file!!!!!

 LOGO
 ![Alt text](Icon-App-60x60%402x.png?raw=true "logo")